ayebear/cells/README.md

 ### Future plans

 #### Planned for v0.5.x:
-* Add a feature for automatically saving screenshots of each generation
 * Make a slider for changing simulation speed
+  * Get rid of the 3 speed buttons
-* Allow editing the colors using the GUI
+* Use a list box instead of buttons for the colors
-* Add more polish:
+  * This way you could have any amount of color palettes and could scroll through them
-  * Improve selection boxes
+* Improve selection boxes (so they don't move after resizing them)
 * Add icons to buttons, possibly remove their text
-  * Restrict zooming/panning so you don't end up somewhere that you don't see anything
+* Restrict panning so you don't end up somewhere that you don't see anything
-  * Have a full-screen mode (togglable on runtime)
+* Have a full-screen mode (togglable on runtime, would need to re-create the window)
-  * Have "smooth" zooming
+* Have "smooth" zooming, so it zooms over a short period of time instead of instantly
+* Add some kind of list box or dropdown that shows all of the preset rules and their names
+  * Will need to update the config to have the names of the rules

 #### Planned for future releases:
 * Figure out a way to have a completely dynamic board size so that everything is unlimited